Infinitely Inside out turnable Magic Cube

 Infinitely Inside out turnable Magic Cube by francilloscope is licensed under the All Rights Reserved license.

-We're sure francilloscope would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure francilloscope would love to see what you've printed.
+Please document your print and share a Make with the community.